AI for Logistics and Supply Chain in Switzerland: SME Guide 2026

 Automatic Replenishment

 AI analyses stock levels in real time, anticipates needs by incorporating supplier lead times and demand forecasts, and automatically triggers orders or alerts at the reorder point.
-For a Romandy-based distributor, the gain in tied-up working capital is often CHF 50,000 to CHF 200,000 over 12 months.
+For a Romandy-based distributor, the gain in tied-up working capital is oftencustom project scope to custom project scopeover 12 months.

 Delivery Route Optimisation